5 Recommendations

 A major challenge in advancing fish passage restoration is the complexity of working across jurisdictions and with multiple stakeholders—rail and highway authorities, forestry ministries, licensees, and private landowners.
 These partners are often being asked to accommodate priorities that originate outside their mandates and budgets.
 Convincing them to invest in difficult, high-cost interventions—like modifying crossings or relocating infrastructure—requires navigating uncertainty about costs and ecological outcomes, as well as a disconnect between the benefits to watershed health and the internal pressures or performance goals of these agencies.
 It’s a tough ask: to take on massive, uncertain projects when they’re already stretched thin with their own responsibilities.

-Government, community groups, landowners, non-profits, industry and other stakeholders should work collaboratively to address high and moderate priority barriers identified in Table 5.3.
-Although the table presents many options - currently - linked reports specify whether each site is a low, moderate, or high priority.
-Progress on any front is meaningful, and aiming to remediate at least one high-priority site per year per watershed group—regardless of its overall rank—is a practical and effective approach.
+Government, community groups, landowners, non-profits, industry and other stakeholders should work collaboratively to address the high and moderate priority barriers presented in Figure 4.1.
+Supporting detail for every site — including links to per-site reporting — is compiled in Table 5.2.
+Progress on any front is meaningful, and remediating at least one high-priority site per year per watershed group, regardless of its overall rank, is a practical and effective approach.

 To enhance fish passage restoration in the FWCP Peace Region: